Nastas95/SteamClip/README.md

 # **LICENSE**

-Distributed under the MIT License.
+Distributed under the GPL-3 License.
 See LICENSE for more information.